fermo-metabolomics/.github/CONTRIBUTING.md

 Thank you for your interest in contributing to FERMO!
 We welcome and appreciate all contributions.

-All contributors, maintainers, and participants of the MITE initiative are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
+All contributors, maintainers, and participants of the FERMO projects are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 This document is organized as follows: